iddl/A111-Editor/README.md

 ![Logo](logo.svg)

-An image sequence generator compatible with [Stable Diffusion web UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui)
+An image sequence generator compatible with [Stable Diffusion web UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) and [Stable Diffusion WebUI Forge](https://github.com/lllyasviel/stable-diffusion-webui-forge)

 ⚠️ Heads up!
 This editor and its code is experimental.
 Expect the unexpected and share your thoughts on the Discord server below.
 Early feedback is super valuable.